Sharing Your Murray State News

 The Office of Branding, Marketing and Communication (BMC) coordinates and oversees all media and public relations activities at Murray State University.
 We accept and encourage story pitches and submissions throughout the year from all units on campus.

 Where can you find your Murray State news?
-Our distribution channels include the Blue & Gold website and alumni magazine, Racer Nation Information weekly e-newsletter, social media and more.
+Our distribution channels include the blog and Blue & Gold alumni magazine, Racer Nation Information weekly e-newsletter, social media and more.
 We also share our press releases with local, regional and national media in addition to pitching media story ideas on a routine basis to solicit coverage for the University.

 Frequently Asked Questions

 The Office of Branding, Marketing and Communication shares Murray State’s great news in the following ways:

 - Writing, editing and distributing original or submitted press releases to news media and on Murray State’s various distribution channels, including the blog, Racer Nation Information e-newsletter and social media